A few small changes might help make a big difference to your future financial position. It’s never too late to make a change for the future.

 Start an emergency fund

-It’s impossible to even look at having decent emergency savings in the bank when you’re drowning in debt.
+The coronavirus impact on the NZ economy might have been a wake-up call for your job security.
+How long could you survive if your hours were cut?
+Or you lost your job?
 Once you’re in an okay spot with paying debt off, slowly get some money banked for an emergency.
-This could be an unexpected doctor’s bill, or maybe a car bill or unexpected family situation.
 Aim to have up to three months’ worth of expenses.
 But start small.
 Even having $500 spare in times of crisis is a great start!

 Contribute to KiwiSaver